Beetroot

 What is the recommended dosage of Beetroot?

-Does Beetroot interact with medications?
+Does Beetroot interact with any medications?